 Clearance above Grade within right of way (min.)
-Top of the Ground Story -- ------------------------- ii.
+To Top of the Ground Story --- ------------------------- iii.
+Awning.
+A roof-like covering of canvas or other material attached to a metal or other frame and supported entirely from a building or other structure that provides shade and weather protection over a storefront or building entrance.

 Balcony.
 An unenclosed platform with a railing that provides outdoor amenity space on upper stories.
 The portion of the balcony extending into the setback or right of way must comply with the dimensions below.